|

 potential of important enzymes with Professor M. T. Stankovich.

-Who of Executives and Professionals (2003).
-Multiple Continuing Education
+United Who's Who of Executives and Professionals (2003).
+Multiple

-Excel, SciFinder, Spotfire, Pipeline Pilot, Group resource and modeling software Beilstein, ISIS base, Accelrys, Schrodinger,
+Adobe, ISIS, Excel, SciFinder, Spotfire, Pipeline Pilot, Group resource and modeling software Beilstein, ISIS base, Accelrys,

 REFERENCES